Motorcycle Accidents

 Trying to use the same lane as the motorcycle

-Passing the motorcycle without leaving proper room
+Passing the motorcycle without leaving the proper room

 Following too closely, or “tailgating,” the motorcycle